Top Tips For Dealing With Perimenopause Anxiety

 I often think of the Brené Brown quote, “Midlife is not a crisis.
 Midlife is an unravelling.”
 The unravelling is what makes us feel vulnerable and naked.
 Everything feels close to the surface because when we have all our perceived identities and roles starting to be stripped away, we come down to the core of who am I?

 I had so many life changes and stressors that may have caused my stress level to shoot up to 500 during a stress test and the normal was supposed to be 150.
 I was like this tight ball and it had just started to unravel.
 It was the best thing that could happen to me because I was totally burned out mentally, physically, and emotionally.

 I started to find out what’s happening with my thinking and emotions that’s affecting my health and I learned that emotions are just energy in motion.
-We express our emotions through our body, but we can manage them.
+We express our emotions through our bodies, but we can manage them.

-I started this really amazing journey of discovering about how I could manage what was happening around health issues, and around all the changes that have impacted my life so significantly.
+I started this really amazing journey of discovering how I could manage what was happening around health issues, and around all the changes that have impacted my life so significantly.
 That’s where I discovered about being magnificent as a midlifer and I am still on the journey.

-Anxiety is still something I constantly have to manage but I now know the symptoms, the triggers, and I’m very aware that I will always probably be a bit sensitive to those triggers.
+Anxiety is still something I constantly have to manage but I now know the symptoms, and the triggers, and I’m very aware that I will always probably be a bit sensitive to those triggers.
 I’m just thankful that there’s been a process of healing that has come.
-It’s actually allowed myself to fully feel what has happened to me, what has occurred, both the good and the not so good.
+It’s actually allowed me to fully feel what has happened to me, what has occurred, both the good and the not so good.

 To just go through the journey of loss, grief and anxiety, and realize there’s light at the end of the tunnel, you just have to keep working your way through that tunnel.
 It’s been really powerful to be coming through and seeing what’s possible.